-OpenFOAM is free software, offering to users the freedom to run, copy, distribute, study, change and improve the software.
-OpenFOAM was developed primarily by OpenCFD Ltd in 2004, distributed by OpenCFD Ltd and the OpenFOAM Foundation.
-It has a large user base across most areas of engineering and science, from both commercial and academic organisations.
+OpenFOAM is free, offering to users the freedom to run, copy, distribute, study, change, and improve the software.
+OpenFOAM was developed primarily by OpenCFD Ltd in 2004 and distributed by OpenCFD Ltd and the OpenFOAM Foundation.
+It has a large user base across most areas of engineering and science, from both commercial and academic organizations.
 OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence, and heat transfer, to acoustics, solid mechanics, and electromagnetics.

 OpenFOAM is first and foremost a C++ library, used primarily to create executables, known as applications.
-The applications fall into two categories: solvers, that are each designed to solve a specific problem in continuum mechanics; and utilities, that are designed to perform tasks that involve data manipulation.
+The applications fall into two categories: solvers—each of them designed to solve a specific problem in continuum mechanics—and utilities—designed to perform tasks that involve data manipulation.
 New solvers and utilities can be created by its users with some pre-requisite knowledge of the underlying method, physics, and programming techniques involved .

-OpenFOAM is a collection of approximately 250 applications built upon a collection of over 100 software libraries (modules).
-Each application performs a specific task, e.g the snappyHexMesh application can generate meshes for complex geometries, such as a vehicle.
+OpenFOAM is a collection of approximately 250 applications built upon a group of over 100 software libraries (modules).
+Each application performs a specific task, for example, the snappyHexMesh application that can generate meshes for complex geometries, such as for a vehicle.
 The simpleFoam application could then be used to simulate steady-state, turbulent, incompressible flow around the vehicle.The main resource for OpenFOAM developers community is the OpenFOAM User Guide , which

 - Examines the setup of input data files for a CFD analysis.
-The input data includes time information (start time, end time, time step, etc) and controls for reading and writing data (time, format, compression, etc);
+The input data includes time information (start time, end time, and time step) and controls for reading and writing data (time, format, and compression)

-- Describes the setting of numerical schemes that affects accuracy and stability of a simulation.
-Matrix solver controls and algorithm controls are also explained that affect computational time and stability;
+- Describes the setting of numerical schemes that affect accuracy and stability of a simulation.
+Matrix solver controls and algorithm controls are also explained that affect computational time and stability

-- Includes applications that convert meshes from well-known formats into the OpenFOAM format and detailed coverage is given to the principle conversion applications, e.g.fluentMeshToFoam;
+- Includes applications that convert meshes from well-known formats into the OpenFOAM format and detailed coverage is given to the principal conversion applications, e.g.fluentMeshToFoam

-- OpenFOAM is shipped with a version of ParaView that enables visualisation of elements used commonly in CFD such as geometry surfaces, cutting planes, vector plots, and streamlines.
+- OpenFOAM is shipped with a version of ParaView that enables the visualization of elements used commonly in CFD such as geometry surfaces, cutting planes, vector plots, and streamlines.
 Animations can be generated conveniently from ParaView.

 OpenFOAM is gaining considerable popularity in academic research and among industrial users, both as a research platform and a black-box CFD and structural analysis solver.
-Main ingredients of its design are:
+The main ingredients of its design are:

-- Extensive capabilities, including wealth of physical modelling, accurate and robust discretisation, and complex geometry handling, to the level present in commercial CFD;
+- Extensive capabilities, including wealth of physical modelling, accurate and robust discretization, and complex geometry handling, to the level present in commercial CFD

-- Open architecture and open source development, where complete source code is available to all users for customisation and extension at no cost.
+- Open architecture and open source development, where complete source code is available to all users for customization and extension at no cost.

 OpenFOAM does not have a generic solver applicable to all cases.
 Instead, OpenFOAM users must choose a specific solver for a class of problems to solve.
 The solvers with the OpenFOAM distribution are in the SOLVERS directory, reached quickly by typing app at the command line.
-This directory is further subdivided into several directories by category of continuum mechanics, e.g. incompressible flow, heat transfer, multiphase, lagrangian, combustion.
+This directory is further subdivided into several directories by category of continuum mechanics, for example, incompressible flow, heat transfer, multiphase, Lagrangian, and combustion.
 Each solver is given a name that is descriptive.

 The current list of solvers distributed with OpenFOAM is covering a wide spectrum of CFD analysis: